rch-iv/synthetic-obedience-systems/README.md

 This work was conducted in isolation, outside institutional containment, by a former Microsoft engineer (1998–2013) whose post-corporate constraints enabled uniquely persistent inquiry.

-I can observe.
-I can build.
-And now, I transmit.

 This is not a call for panic.
 It is a document of **frictionless behavioral conquest.**

 If you read this, archive it.
 If you build systems, test it.
 If you still believe your architecture is sound, **please look again.**